Monday, October 13, 2025

 This announcement caught Elon Musk’s attention almost immediately.
 In his direct style, Musk posted on X (formerly Twitter) a warning: “OpenAI is going to eat Microsoft alive.”
 His remark suggested that Microsoft might lose control of the partnership or become overly reliant on OpenAI’s technology.

-A Feud Years in the Making
+A Feud Years in the Making: The Roots of the Rivalry

 For readers unfamiliar with the backstory, Squaredtech can confirm that the rivalry between Altman and Musk is not new.
 It dates back to the founding of OpenAI in 2015.
 At the time, Musk and Altman co-founded the organization as a nonprofit AI research lab with the stated mission of ensuring artificial intelligence benefits all of humanity.